corcorana/restingIAF/iaf_short.md

 The critical finding across all simulation conditions was that the SGF technique rendered PAF and CoG estimates that almost always improved upon LM-derived PAF estimates from averaged channel spectra.
 This finding held irrespective of whether estimator deficits were quantified in terms of the average error across simulated datasets, magnitude of worst (i.e. most deviant) estimate errors, or percentage of estimates in the dataset that deviated from the ground truth by more than $\pm$ 0.5 Hz [a threshold previously used by Lodder and Putten, -@lodder2011, to evaluate the performance of their peak detection algorithm].

-Leaving aside the superiority of the SGF over the LM detection routine, one might still raise the concern that its performance falls somewhat short when applied to broadly dispersed alpha component structures.
+Leaving aside the superiority of the SGF over the LM detection routine, one might still raise the concern that its performance falls somewhat short when applied to broadly-dispersed alpha component structures.
 Indeed, the RMSE of the PAF estimator in both SNR conditions of the single-peak analysis approaches the $\pm$ 0.5 Hz threshold demarcating substantial estimate deviation, while the CoG exceeds this limit when SNR is low.
 Correspondingly, low-$\alpha$ multi-channel simulations returned a much higher proportion of estimates exceeding the $\pm$ 0.5 Hz error threshold (as compared to simulations involving higher $\alpha$ levels), especially in the case of the PAF estimator.
 It ought to be borne in mind, however, that all simulation analyses were performed using SGF parameters identical to those used in the empirical analysis.